7 expert-approved benefits & uses of apple cider vinegar

 Side effects of apple cider vinegar

-On the whole, people can drink or use apple cider vinegar with minimal side effects.
-The most common side effects are linked to how strong it is due to its acetic acid content, highlighting how important it is to dilute it!
+More often than not, the most common side effects are linked to how strong it is due to its acetic acid content, highlighting how important it is to dilute it!

-1. Cause chemical burns – it has been known to burn the skin when used to remove warts.
+- Cause chemical burns – it has been known to burn the skin when used to remove warts.19

-4. Injure the digestive tract (throat, oesophagus and stomach) – if consumed undiluted and in large quantities.12
+- Injure the digestive tract (throat, oesophagus and stomach) – if consumed undiluted and in large quantities.22

 While it’s ok to consume apple cider vinegar every day, it’s important to drink it diluted to protect your teeth and skin from enamel corrosion and, in some instances, chemical burning, as well as digestive injuries and allergic reactions.